-On 4 August 2022, the Australian Energy Market Commission (AEMC) published a draft determination and a more preferable draft rule that clarifies both the ability of the Australian Energy Regulator (AER) to establish a revenue determination for an Intending Transmission Network Service Provider (TNSP) and the process for doing so, in response to a rule change request submitted by Marinus Link Pty Ltd (MLPL).
+On 22 December 2022, the Australian Energy Market Commission (AEMC) published a final determination and a more preferable final rule that clarifies both the ability of the Australian Energy Regulator (AER) to establish a revenue determination for an Intending Transmission Network Service Provider (ITNSP) and the process for doing so, in response to a rule change request submitted by Marinus Link Pty Ltd (MLPL).

-The draft rule supports timely and efficient investment in electricity transmission infrastructure
+The final rule supports timely and efficient investment in electricity transmission infrastructure

-The Commission considers that under the current Rules, the AER has the ability to make revenue determinations for Intending TNSPs.
-While the AER has this ability, there are regulatory gaps in making revenue determinations for Intending TNSPs that need to be clarified.
-Our more preferable draft rule addresses these regulatory gaps.
+We consider that under the current Rules, the AER has the ability to make transmission determinations for ITNSPs.
+However, there are gaps and regulatory matters in making transmission determinations for ITNSPs that need to be clarified.
+Our more preferable final rule clarifies these gaps and regulatory matters.

-Our draft rule aligns with the general intent of MLPL’s proposal.
-Our draft rule is a more preferable rule as it:
+Our final rule aligns with the general intent of MLPL’s proposed rule as it clarifies that a revenue determination can be established for an ITNSP.
+Our final rule is a more preferable rule for the reasons outlined below.

-- makes other amendments to Chapter 6A to address gaps in the current framework to clarify how a revenue determination can be established for an Intending TNSP.
+- It makes other amendments to Chapter 6A to address gaps and clarify regulatory matters in the current framework to clarify how a transmission determination can be established for an ITNSP.

-We propose that the draft rule be implemented in December 2022, one week after the publication of our final determination for this rule change.
+The final rule be implemented on 20 January 2023, one month after the publication of our final determination for this rule change.

 Marinus Link Pty Ltd’s rule change request

-On 3 March 2022, Marinus Link Pty Ltd submitted a rule change request that sought to address the following issues that it claimed were a barrier to enabling MLPL’s final investment decision for Project Marinus.
+On 3 March 2022, MLPL submitted a rule change request that sought to address the following issues that it claimed were a barrier to enabling MLPL’s final investment decision for Project Marinus.

-While a TNSP that has completed a RIT-T process for an actionable Integrated System Plan (ISP) project can submit a contingent project application (CPA), the CPA does not apply for Intending TNSPs who do not have a revenue determination.
+- While a TNSP that has completed a RIT-T process for an actionable Integrated System Plan (ISP) project can submit a contingent project application (CPA), the CPA does not apply for ITNSPs who do not have a revenue determination.

-To obtain a revenue determination under the current National Electricity Rules (NER), a participant must be registered as a TNSP (not be an Intending TNSP) and already provide prescribed transmission services.
-MLPL considered that the AER does not have the power to make a revenue determination for an Intending TNSP that is not yet providing prescribed transmission services.
+- To obtain a revenue determination under the National Electricity Rules (NER), a participant must be registered as a TNSP (not be an Intending TNSP) and already provide prescribed transmission services.
+MLPL considered that the AER does not have the power to make a revenue determination for an ITNSP that is not yet providing prescribed transmission services.

-To address these issues, MLPL proposed to amend Chapter 6A of the NER to allow the AER to establish a revenue determination for an Intending TNSP.
-Stakeholders generally supported MLPL’s rule change request, but raised some issues with it.
+To address these issues, MLPL proposed to amend Chapter 6A of the NER to allow the AER to establish a revenue determination for an ITNSP.
+Stakeholders generally supported MLPL’s rule change request but raised some issues with it.

-Issues such as cost allocation related to Project Marinus or other regulated transmission assets in Commonwealth waters are out of scope of MLPL’s rule change request.
-Reviewing the current cost allocation approach and suitability of those arrangements for inter-regional transmission is a current priority for the Energy National Cabinet Reform Committee.
+Issues such as cost allocation related to Project Marinus or other regulated transmission assets in Commonwealth waters were out of scope of MLPL’s rule change request.

 |Draft determination||Draft rule mark up|